 The first series of stained-glass windows installed in the cathedral dates 1879.
 Made by the English glassworker Horwood, these windows consist of geometrical motifs painted in grisaille and embellished by light touches of vivid colours.
 Most of them were replaced between 1956 and 1961 by a series of 17 historiated windows, made by the artist Guido Nincheri of Montreal, telling of the mysteries of Christ's life and that of the Virgin Mary.
 Of particular prominence is the large window located just above the cathedral's main entrance.
 The tall figures painted in the center of this window represent, from the left to right: St. Patrick, St. Paul, the Virgin Mary, St. Joseph, St. Peter, and St. John the Baptist.

-The Blessed Sacrament will be present in the chapel after the 5 PM Mass on Thursdays and Fridays throughout the year.
+The Blessed Sacrament will be present in the chapel after the 5 PM Mass on Thursdays and in the Church, every 1st Friday of the month after the 12:15 mass until 5:00 p.m..

 A Brief History and Parishes of the Archdiocese of Ottawa – 125 years